 Phasing out the use of harmful chemicals in consumer products is an effective way to reduce levels of the chemicals in our homes and the environment.
 For example, once Washington and other states phased out PBDE flame retardants in consumer products, levels of the chemicals decreased in harbor seals, Pacific herring, and English sole.

 Find Out More

-Current Status: SB 5135 , sponsored by Senator Christine Rolfes (D-Bainbridge Island), passed the Washington State Legislature on April 22, 2019 and now awaits a decision by Governor Jay Inslee.
-The bill passed the Senate by a vote of 25-24 and the House of Representatives by a vote of 60-37.
-The Senate concurred with the House’s version of the bill by a vote of 27-22.
+Current Status: SB 5135 , sponsored by Senator Christine Rolfes (D-Bainbridge Island), passed the Washington State Legislature on April 22, 2019 and was signed into law by Governor Jay Inslee on May 8, 2019.

 HB 1194, the House companion bill sponsored by Representative Beth Doglio (D-Olympia), did not make it to a vote in the House.

 How Your TV and Other Products Can Pollute People and Orcas

 It would be natural to think that most toxic pollution affecting orcas comes from discharges of unwanted chemicals, but a big source of toxic exposures for both people and orcas is chemicals in consumer products.